 If you go this route, you are usually required to bring your own witnesses with you and you may be allowed to bring a few guests.
-The Municipal Court of Seattle allows up to eight people in a wedding party, and only costs $100 cash for ceremonies on Mondays through Thursdays.
-Fridays the cost goes up to $250 (again - cash)!
+The Municipal Court of Seattle allows up to eight people in a wedding party, and while there is a fee that's determined by the judge, it's affordable (contact the Judicial Assistant to inquire about fees for your date of choice as it varies by date and time).
 In Pierce County, you'll need to first get a marriage license and then schedule an appointment with a judge.
 You can find information on how to do that on the Pierce County website.

 Parks and Community Centers

-If you want an affordable summer wedding, look to spaces and centers in Seattle’s many gorgeous public parks that are available for rent—there is no cheaper way to be immersed in nature, to have a view of the Sound, or to rent out a large space for more than 100 guests.
+A fair amount of a wedding budget can go toward booking a space for the ceremony and reception.
+If you want an affordable summer wedding, look to spaces and centers in Seattle’s many gorgeous public parks that are available for rent—there is no cheaper way to be immersed in nature, to have a view of the Sound, or to rent out space for more than 100 guests.
 Seattle Parks and Recreation community centers have the ability to host any size party, from just a few friends to groups of close to 1,000.

 Pierce County’s community centers are also great for large parties.
 Plus, there are several of these facilities and they don’t require you or your guests to travel far.
 State parks are additional places to consider, including beautiful locations from Camano Island to the lighthouse at Cape Disappointment State Park.